me-and/nixcfg/README.md

 to be specific to me should go in either `configuration.nix`, `home.nix` or under the `config` subdirectory.

+(At time of writing, the files in this directory include the specific-to-me configuration that, according to the above, belongs elsewhere.
+Moving that over is a work in progress.)

 ### `overlays`

 Files in this directory should be automatically included when building a